xzule/hardlife/README.md

-# Hardlife web registration service
+# Hardlife web registration app
 The server plugin takes auth creds from a text file, need a plug as a registration service.
-The service uses the pre-save signal to write data to a text file.
+The app uses the pre-save signal to write data to a text file.

 It remains to add:
 - footer (commented out);